Felrath Hines - Bio

 Fellow artist, Erika D. Passantino, wrote in the catalog for a 2002 June Kelly Gallery show, “Hines balanced a universal, almost Platonic, language of reduction with an insistence on the primacy of individual expression – and for Hines, it was abstract by necessity.”
 Hines knew and was true to his premise that “each person paints out of the life he lives.”

 Rachel Berenson Perry

-Author of “From Dark to Light: The Life and Work of Felrath Hines,” to be published by Indiana University Press and the Indiana Historical Society in the fall of 2018.
+Author of “From Dark to Light: The Life and Work of Felrath Hines,” published by Indiana University Press and the Indiana Historical Society.